rgnewsroom/rgnewsroom.github.io/_posts/2014-09-30-advanced-twitter.markdown

 But you can also do some custom searches in the search bar.

-Try typing `near:Eugene,OR within:10mi fire` into the search bar.
+Try typing `near:Eugene,OR within:10mi "fire"` into the search bar.
 Boom, you just did a custom query on the Twitter API.
 Nice work.

 You just searched for the term fire and filtered the results based on tweets that were geocoded within a 10 mile radius of the center point of Eugene, Ore.
 Easy, right?
+Just remember that not everyone has location turned on so you may want to try searching for just keywords occasionally.

 **Note: At the top of the feed you can choose `Top` or `All`. `All` gives you the most recent and I would suggest using that.**

-You can also search by individual users by typing `from:robertrdenton fire` just like the location search.
+You can also search by individual users by typing `from:robertrdenton "fire"` just like the location search.
 There's a ton more that you can do with Twitter searches.
 Learn more about it  [here](https://support.twitter.com/articles/71577-using-advanced-search).

 Pro tip: If you watch the URL that's where all the magic is done.